Learning how to build trust is the key to success!

 What breaks trust for them?
 These are all key questions that need to be answered when you are building referral relationships.

 I constantly hear people say they do not understand why this person or that person will not refer business to them.
-When I hear this complaint I understand that it is a trust problem that has not been addressed.
+When I hear this complaint I understand that it is a simple trust problem that has not been addressed.
 Trust takes time.
-You have not way of predicting the time it takes, especially if you do not know if they are a trust fast or trust slow person.
+You have no way of predicting the time it takes, especially if you do not know if they are a trust fast or trust slow person.
 Further you have no way of knowing if you have already done something that has caused a person to not trust you.

 If you want to know you have to ask.
 Here is a simple question you can ask a person if you want to get referrals from them and you are not getting them even though you have invested in the relationship: “What would I need to do to earn your trust enough that you would be willing to refer business to me?”
 Then you have to be prepared for the answer.
 You might not like what you find out but it will be an important lesson for you to learn.